mathieucarbou/Beelance/README.md

 For there you can see the device status and access some basic buttons.

 ![](https://raw.githubusercontent.com/mathieucarbou/Beelance/main/docs/assets/images/screenshot-dashboard-overview.png)

+- `Send now and sleep!`: will send the data now and go to sleep for the configured amount of time (`send_delay`) if sleep is not prevented
+- `Scan Operators`: Trigger a new operator scan and new GPS search
+- `Prevent Sleep`: Keeps the device active and prevents it from going to sleep
+- `Debug Logging`: activate debug logging, which you can see in the console at `http://192.168.4.1/console`
+- `Restart`: Restart the device

 The statistics menu shows some metrics regarding the device itself.